kai687/sphinxawesome-theme/README.rst

 .. features-start

-Copy code blocks
+Better code blocks
-    Code blocks have a **Copy** button, allowing you to copy code snippets to the clipboard.
+    - Code blocks have a **Copy** button, allowing you to copy code snippets to the clipboard.
+    - Code blocks are enhanced with ``emphasized-added`` and ``emphasized-removed`` options, that highlight removed lines in red and added lines in green.

 New directive for highlighting placeholder variables
     The theme supports a new directive ``samp``, which is the equivalent of the